-Brexit spells the end of Freedom of Movement!
-If you are thinking of moving to Paris for work you currently have until end January 2020 (this “leave” date may change following the General Election results on the 12/12!).
+Brexit spells the end of Freedom of Movement (“FOM”), the UK will now inevitably leave the EU 31/01/2020.
+However, during the transition period ending 31/12/2020, not much changes and FOM and reciprocal healthcare remain in place.
 This article aims to offer practical information about working in France.
 If you need to know about Brexit and your rights to live and work in France, see our other article “Brexit: For working Brits in France“.

 The Eurostar has facilitated crossing the Channel with 11million+ passengers in 2018 and Eurotunnel transporting 2,660,414 cars in the same period.
 Although only a short distance away, not everything is the same!
 Below are some pointers if you are considering a move to work in Paris.

 - Salaries are often paid over 13 months and this will be confirmed in the convention collective (the collective bargaining agreement) that applies to each sector of activity.
 The idea of the 13th month was originally to pay your taxes.
 Since January 2019 taxes are deducted at source as in the UK.
 When you negotiate your salary, discuss your annual salary taking into account that each month you may normally get a 13th part, not a 12th.
 The 13th month is “generally” paid half in June and the rest in January.
 The 13th month will likely disappear over time once PAYE culture is firmly entrenched.
 See Fiche de Paie : ce qui change avec le prélèvement à la source

 - French salary slips are long!
 Since January 2017 employers can send electronic pay slips.
 It won’t change the length of slips, but it does help dematerialisation!